Jevnaker: Geography

 Jevnaker is situated at the southern end of the Randsfjorden.
-The municipality is bordered to the north by the municipality of Gran, to the east by Lunner, and to the southwest by Ringerike (in Buskerud county).
+The municipality is bordered to the north by Gran Municipality (in Innlandet county), to the east by Lunner Municipality, and to the southwest by Ringerike Municipality (in Buskerud county).

 Jevnaker municipality has an area of 224 km2, measuring 25.5 km on a north–south axis and 21 km on an east–west axis.
 The municipality lies in the extreme south of Oppland county.

 The highest point is Svarttjernshøgda with a height of 717 m.

 Economy

 Jevnaker is home to Hadeland Glassverk, an old glassblowing factory with over 600,000 visitors each year, ranking it as the third most popular tourist destination in Norway.